-from human activity.
-Contaminants that may be in source water: Microbial contaminants, such as viruses and bacteria, which may come from sewage treatment plants, septic systems, agricultural livestock operations, and wildlife.
-Inorganic contaminants, such as salts and metals, which can be naturally occurring or result from urban storm water runoff, industrial or domestic wastewater discharges, oil and gas production, mining, or farming.
-Pesticides and herbicides, which may come from a variety of sources, such as agricultural, storm water runoff, and residential uses.
-Organic chemical contaminants, including synthetic and volatile organic chemicals, which are by-products of industrial processes and petroleum production, and can, also come from gas statons, urban storm water runoff, and septic systems.
-Radioactive contaminants, which can be naturally occurring or be the water runoff, and septic systems. - Radioactive contaminants, which can be naturally occurring or be the result of oil and gas production and mining activities.
+- Microbial contaminants, such as viruses and bacteria, which may come from sewage treatment plants, septic systems, agricultural livestock operations, and wildlife.

+- Inorganic contaminants, such as salts and metals, which can be naturally occurring or result from urban storm water runoff, industrial odomestic wastewater discharges, oil and gas production, mining, or farming.

+- Pesticides and herbicides, which may come from a variety of sources, such as agricultural, storm water runoff, and residential uses.

+- Organic chemical contaminants, including synthetic and volatile organic chemicals, which are byproducts of industrial processes and petroleum production, and can, also come from gas stations, urban storm water runoff, and septic systems.

+- Radioactive contaminants, which can be naturally occurring or be the The sources of drinking water (both water and bottled water) include water runoff, and septic systems.

+- Radioactive contaminants, which can be naturally occurring or be the result of oil and gas production and mining activities.

 In order to ensure that tap water is safe to drink, EPA prescribes regulations, which limit the amount of certain contaminants in water provided by public water systems.
 The Food and Drug Administration (FDA) regulations establish limits for contaminants in bottled water, which must provide the same protection for public health.

-In the table provided you would find many of these terms and abbreviations unfamiliar.
-To help you better understand these terms we provided definitions:

-Kev to Detected Contaminants Tables Symbol, Abbreviation for Definition/ Explanation MCLG: Maximum Contaminant

-Level Goal

-Level Goal The level of contaminant in drinking water below which there is no known or expected risk to health.
-MCL: Maximum Contaminant Level The highest level of a contaminant that is allowed in drinking water.
-MCLs are set as close to the MCLGs as feasible using the best available treatment technology.
-MRDLG: Maximum Residual Disinfectant Level Goal The level of a drinking water disinfectant below which there is no known or expected risk to health.
-MRDLGS do not reflect the benefits of the use of disinfectants to control microbial contaminants.
-MRDL: Maximum Residual Disinfectant Level microbial containing ppb: Parts per billion (one in one billion) The ppb is equivalent to micrograms per liter.
-A microgram = 1/1000 milligram. ppm: Parts per million (one in one million) The ppm is equivalent to milligrams per liter.
-A milligram = 1/1000 gram.
-NTU: Nephelometric Turbidity Units Measures the cloudiness of water.

-Disinfectant Level The highest level of a disinfectant allowed in drinking water.
-There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants.

-Most representation of a contaminant in distance by the second drinking water.
-AL: Action Level

-AL: Action Level The concentration of a contaminant, which, if exceeded, triggers treatment or other requirements which a water system must follow.
-HAA5: Haloacetic acids n/a: not applicable >: Greater than

-HAA5 is the total of bromoac chloroacetic, dibromoace ichloroacetic, and trichloroacetic a Compliance is based on the total.
-TTHM: Total Trihalomethanes acids.

-Total Trihalomethanes is the sum of chloroform, bromodichloromethane, dibromochloromethane, and bromoform.
-Compliance is based on the total.

 Inadequately treated water may contain disease-causing organisms.
 These organisms include bacteria, viruses, and parasites, which can cause symptoms such as nausea, diarrhea, cramps, and associated headaches.
 Thank you for allowing us to continue providing your family with clean, quality water this year.
 In order to maintain a safe and dependable water supply we sometimes need to make improvements that will benefit all of our customers.
-These improvements are sometimes reflected as rate structure adjustments. reflected as rate structure adjustments.
+These improvements are sometimes reflected as rate structure adjustments.
 Thank you for understanding.
+Thank you for understanding

 Thank you for understanding.

 If you have any questions about this report or concerning your water utility, please contact Jason Dobson, Berlin Charter Township Water/Wastewater Superintendent 734-586-8680 ext.
 6. We want our valued customers to be informed about their water utility.

 Copies of this report are available at Berlin Charter Township, 8000 Swan View Drive, Newport, MI 48166.
 Copies of this report will not be mailed.

-JUNE 24, 2024
+JUNE 24, 2025